Gethe/klipper_config/README.md

 In a separate directory, with the same name as your pi's hostname (eg. ruby), are the files that define a specific printer.
-This includes another pair of printer/moonraker files with `[include]`s to the respective files in [common](common/), as well as the hardware that it uses.
+This includes another pair of printer/moonraker files with `[include]`s to the respective files in [common](common/) for the various hardware that it uses.
 Also available here is another variables.cfg for printer specific overrides.

 This line can be used to change the hostname if needed.